AseasRoa/paintor/docs/v1.x/components/painting-templates.md

 ## Paint Multiple Elements

-What if we have multiple elements with the same class?
+In this case, the same template will be painted over all elements with class `myClass`.

 ::: code-group
 ```html [Using a string]